Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Driving Directions

-Take the I-10 Exit 34A to HWY 49 South towards HWY 90 (the beach) turn right on Pass Road.
+Take the I-10 Exit 34A to HWY 49 South towards HWY 90 (the beach) until you see the Naval Construction Battalion Center sign and turn right on Pass Road.
 This road (Pass Road) dead ends at the main gate.
-The Visitor and Pass office is located on the right at the Pass Road gate.
+The Visitor's Center is located on the right at the Pass Road gate.
 If you need a visitor pass you must go to Pass Road gate.

 From the Airport

-Take HWY 49 South until the Naval Construction Battalion road sign is seen.
-Take a right on Pass Road and this will lead you into Gate #2.
-The Visitor and Pass office is located at the Pass Road gate.
+Take HWY 49 South to Pass Road.
+Pass Road will lead you into Gate #2 and the Visitor's Center, which located on the right before entering the base.
 If you need a visitor pass you must go to Pass Road gate.

 Gate closure times may vary due to unforeseen circumstances.